-Kardashian Caught Lamar Doing Coke And Cheating— Odom Blames His ‘Genitalia’ For Marriage With Khloe Failing
+Kardashian Caught Lamar Doing Coke And Cheating — Odom Blames His Genitalia For Marriage With Khloe Failing

 “You ever had a really bad dream, where you’re trying to run away from a monster or some s—, and you just can’t run?
 Your legs don’t work like they should, and the monster is coming right behind you, and it’s like you’re in slow motion.
 That’s what it felt like.”

 Lamar’s drug problem was extremely bad by the time he ended up overdosing in that Nevada brothel.
-The father-of-three admitted that “pretty much every second of free time” he had, he was “doing coke.”
+The father of three admitted that “pretty much every second of free time” he had, he was “doing coke.”

 ‘Surprised’ by Khloe’s dedication after what he’s done